jxjo/Xoptfoil2/docs/run_xoptfoil2/run_stop_rerun.md

 The easiest way is just to close the command / shell window.
 The execution of Xoptfoil2 will be stopped immediately without creating a final airfoil.
 This is fine for all cases in which you recognise at an early stage that the optimisation is going in the wrong direction.

-In cases where the optimizier is still trying to improve a little bit with no or too little success, a regular 'stop' is possible.
+When the optimizer is converging slowly with little improvement, a clean stop is possible.
 When Xoptfoil2 is up and running a little file named `run_control` is created in the current directory.
 Open this file with a text editor, write 'stop' in the first line and save the file.
 Another option is to write the shell command (or put this in a little script)

 ```
    echo stop > run_control